BZoennchen/supercollider-book/chapters/supercollider/basics/5-control-structures.md

 ## Use Cases

-We already saw the ``if``-function, which expect one boolean expression (a predicate) and two functions.
+We already saw the ``if``-function, which expects one boolean expression (a predicate) and two functions.

 ```isc
 x = 5;